microsoft/fast/packages/web-components/fast-element/docs/guide/declaring-templates.md

 ### Attributes

 You can also use an expression to set an attribute value on an HTML Element.
 Simply place the expression where the value of the HTML attribute would go.
 The template engine will then use your expression to set the value using `setAttribute(...)`, whenever it needs to be updated.
 Additionally, some attributes are known as [boolean attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes#Boolean_Attributes) (e.g. required, readonly, disabled).
-These attributes behave differently from normal attributes, and need special value handling.
+These attributes behave differently from normal attributes and need special value handling.
 The templating engine will handle this for you if you prepend the attribute name with a `?`.

 **Example: Basic Attribute Values**